dimitri-nicolo/calico/getting-started/cnx/create-user-login.md

 #### Create a user and login using OIDC authentication with prepopulated configuration

-In cases where OIDC Identity Provider (IdP) doesn't allow cross-origin HTTP requests, OIDC configuration can be prepopulated to support OIDC authentication flow.
+In cases where the IdP doesn't allow cross-origin HTTP requests, OIDC configuration can be prepopulated to support OIDC authentication flow.

 1. Consult your OIDC identity provider's documentation to manage users.
 1. Make sure OIDC authority is set to empty value.